1) What is your cancellation policy?

 Grand Rapids, MI 49546

 5) My camper needs to stay on campus between camp sessions?

 FOOD RELATED QUESTIONS:

 1) My child is gluten free/vegetarian/has severe food allergies.
 Can the dining hall accommodate him/her?

 2) Do the campers eat in the dining hall?

-4) Can my child bring food/snacks with them to camp?
+3) Can my child bring food/snacks with them to camp?

-5) Are there vending machines in the dorms?
+4) Are there vending machines in the dorms?

 Yes, the dorms have vending machines for drinks and snacks.
 Vending machines have your typical vending machine items: candy, chips, sodas, water, and a few healthy choices mixed in.

 DAY-TO-DAY CAMP QUESTIONS: